maximka1812/AD---Archive-Download-Tool/README.md

 It can download original JPG files to work on them further, join them into single PDF without quality loss, or made special PDF with cover and matadata.

+Tool also now has instant clipboard support, and will pick up individual book URL or list of them from clipboard.

 You must remember to create an account on https://archive.org/ for the tool to work.

 ## Getting Started